Leveraging Synthetic Data for Question Answering with Multilingual LLMs in the Agricultural Domain: Dataset Creation

 ~\citet{paula-etal-2024-evaluation} showed that QA generation by prompting an LLM in a few-shot setting is more effective than approaches such as end-to-end generation (sequence of questions and answers is generated given the input context) and pipeline methods (answers are extracted first and questions are then generated in an answer-aware manner) and was therefore used for QA generation in our work.

-\textit{DeepSeek-R1-Distill-Llama-70B} \citep{guo2025deepseek} was used to create synthetic QA pairs, after preliminary experiments that involved \textit{Llama-3.1 405B} as well (see Table~\ref{tab:qa_comparison} for sample QA pairs generated by each LLM).
+{ We experimented with \textit{DeepSeek-R1-Distill-Llama-70B} \citep{guo2025deepseek} and \textit{Llama-3.1 405B} to create synthetic QA pairs.
+Former was selected due its better grammar and overall fluency.
+It provides more diverse question formulations and better ways to phrase questions and answers as compared to LLama 405 Billion Model} (Appendix~\ref{appendix:dSynthetic QA pair comparison between Llama and DeepSeek} shows sample QA pairs generated by each LLM).

-As shown in Figure~\ref{fig:prompt_synthethic_box}, the instruction used in our prompt was designed to generate QA pairs from a given text segment of fixed chunk size using few-shot prompting.
+Figure~\ref{fig:prompt} in Appendix~\ref{appendix:prompt_synthethic_box} shows the prompt we designed to generate QA pairs from a given text segment of fixed chunk size using few-shot prompting.
 This prompt design was inspired by several past research~\citep{balaguer2024ragvsfinetuningpipelines, yehudai2024genie}.
 Contrary to previous research that instructed the LLM to generate a fixed number of questions~\cite{paula-etal-2024-evaluation}, we instruct it to generate as many questions as possible.
 This caters to the varying information density in the text chunks.

 A total of 60,130 question-answer pairs were created from the agricultural dataset in English.
 This dataset was further translated into Hindi and Punjabi, using IndicTrans2~\cite{gala2023indictrans2}. \\